defridge/Portfolio-2-TDEE-calculator/README.md

 - The site is made up of a single page broken into different sections.

 - Header
-  - Simple header design consiting of site name some instructions to get started.
+  - Simple header design consisting of a site name and some instructions to get started.

 ![Header](docs/readme_images/Header.png)